Inner-Glow/DUHACKS4.0/README.md

 The QR code-based entry system ensures only registered participants get access, preventing unauthorized entries.

-🛠️ How We Built It
+🛠️ HOW WE BUILT IT

 Frontend: Designed with a modern, responsive UI for an intuitive user experience.